fabiojesus/vigil-server/src/Data/README.md

   * presence - a built value that sets the examinee, the sheet and the examiner
 * examiners - a set of examiner records
   * roomId - where the examiner will be
-  * active - wheter the examiner record is active
+  * isDeleted - wheter the examiner record is isDeleted
   * examinerId - the examiner's record